vtex-apps/store/STORE_BUILDER.md

 The store builder validates and exports blocks, routes, interfaces and plugins defined in the app.
 This allows the admin CMS and the store to use them.
 The configuration files which declares those components must be in the `store/` folder on the root of the app.
+The following sections we detail more about this concepts.

 ## Store Interface Structure
 [TODO]